-Takeo, a city famous for hot springs and Takeo ceramic ware, has over 90 kilns that have passed their tradition onto generations.
+Takeo, a city famous for hot springs and the ceramic ware, has over 90 kilns that have passed their tradition onto generations.

-During the Japanese invasion of Korea between 1592 and 1598, Korean ceramic artists were accompanied by the feudal lord of Takeo to Japan, which marked the beginning of Takeo Ware.
-This superb ware with 400 years of tradition is known as old Takeo “Kotakeo”, not only in Japan but in South-east Asia.
-Nowadays, it is favored by people over the world.
+During the Japanese invasion of Korea from 1592 to 1598, Korean ceramic artists were accompanied by the feudal lord of Takeo to Japan, which marked the beginning of Takeo Ware.
+This superb ware with 400 years of tradition is known as the old ceramic called “Kotakeo”, not only in Japan but in South-east Asia.
+People like them arond the world these days.
 Thanks to the ceramic masters heritage, Takeo Ware attained a glorious reputation.
-Since then, ceramic artists have inherited their techniques and at the same time they have also developed their own unique techniques; dish-ware and tea utensils reveal their originality as art as well as practical pieces.
-FUKUDA, Tadao and MATSUO, Jun are renowned artists.
+Since then, ceramic artists have inherited the techniques and have also polished unique techniques; dish-ware and tea utensils reveal their originality as artwork as well as practical pieces./p>

-Takeo Ware is, generally speaking, classified into either brownish earthen-ware or white porcelain.
+Takeo Ware is generally classified into either brownish earthen-ware or white porcelain.
 There are a variety of styles based on the techniques: iron painting, green glaze, iron glaze, brush mark, inlay, beating and the other, blue and white painting.

-The Earthen-ware fired in Takeo-shi, called “Karatsu Style,” is simple, but some have color painting and splendid patterns.
-Further, the artists also dedicate themselves to making their work not just artistic but also practical for the modern lifestyle.
+The Earthen-ware fired in Takeo-shi, called “Karatsu-style” is simple, but some have color painting and splendid patterns.
+And the artists also dedicate themselves to making their work not just artistic but also practical for the modern lifestyle.

-As Takeo Ware has kept and developed their tradition for centuries, it values the originality in the tones of simplicity, warmness, and tranquility.
-That is why Takeo artwork never stops attracting the user of Takeo ceramics.
+As Takeo Ware has kept and developed their tradition for centuries, it values tones of simplicity, warmness, and tranquility.
+That is why Takeo artwork never stops attracting fans.